 The MagellanPlus Workshop Series Programme is co-funded by ECORD and ICDP and designed to support scientists in developing new and innovative science proposals to meet future challenges in Earth, life and environmental sciences.
 For this purpose the MagellanPlus Workshop Series Programme funds workshops and/or scientists that are expected to lead to or foster high-quality and innovative scientific drilling proposals for submission to IODP and ICDP.

-The programme has one call annually with deadline on 15 January, and also releases special calls when appropriate.
+The programme has one or two calls annually, and also releases special calls when appropriate.
 Proposals are reviewed by the MagellanPlus Steering Committee (MSC), with the advice of external reviewers where applicable.
 Proponents will be notified of the outcome within two months following the submission deadline.

 Call for MagellanPlus proposals – deadline: 15 May 2023

 Proposals should follow the themes of the IODP and ICDP Science Plans and will include complete and realistic scripts for the proposed workshop.
 A funded workshop must be executed within 12 months after notification of funding.
 A typical workshop is expected to take place over 2-4 days, and have 20-35 participants.
 The workshop should be located in an ECORD country, close to a convenient air and/or train hub and have relatively low-cost facilities.
 A typical workshop is expected to take place over 2-4 days, and have 20-35 participants.